Audition Songs for Violet – By Character

-If you’re looking for audition songs for Violet, it’s best to choose a heartfelt or country song from musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Violet, it’s fitting to choose a heartfelt or country-tinged song from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Violet premiered in 1997, the audition songs below are drawn from musicals between the 1980s and 2010s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.